Orion98MC/express_layout/README.md

 ## Defaults

   * The default layout is 'layout'

-  * The layouts must be located in the app.get('views') directory
+Layouts must reside in a path that is resolved by express like any other view.

 ## Settings
 You can set the global layout with setLayout():